rgambord/c99-doc/doc/sections/7/20/1/3/index.rst

 .. _9899_7.20.1.3p2:

+.. container:: snum

+   :ref:`2 <9899_7.20.1.3p2>`

-:ref:`2 <9899_7.20.1.3p2>` The strtod, strtof, and strtold functions convert the initial portion of the string pointed to by nptr to double, float, and long double representation, respectively.
+The strtod, strtof, and strtold functions convert the initial portion of the string pointed to by nptr to double, float, and long double representation, respectively.
 First, they decompose the input string into three parts: an initial, possibly empty, sequence of white-space characters (as specified by the isspace function), a subject sequence resembling a floating-point constant or representing an infinity or NaN; and a final string of one or more unrecognized characters, including the terminating null character of the input string.
 Then, they attempt to convert the subject sequence to a floating-point number, and return the result.

 .. _9899_7.20.1.3p3:

+.. container:: snum

+   :ref:`3 <9899_7.20.1.3p3>`

-:ref:`3 <9899_7.20.1.3p3>` The expected form of the subject sequence is an optional plus or minus sign, then one of the following:
+The expected form of the subject sequence is an optional plus or minus sign, then one of the following:

 -  a nonempty sequence of decimal digits optionally containing a decimal-point character, then an optional exponent part as defined in :ref:`6.4.4.2 <9899_6.4.4.2>`;